Overview and Description:

 The fragile flowers can be tossed on top of salads or soups, sprinkled on sandwiches, even added to drinks.

 - 'Apollo' - A Dutch heirloom with smooth, oval leaves and a milder flavor.
-Holds up fairly well in heat.
+It holds up fairly well in heat.
 (40 – 45 days)

 - 'Astro II' - Another milder arugula that matures early.
 (35 – 38 days)